CMPMPOWE/RobotWoodcutter_AI_imageDectection/README.md

 /Go on https://nodejs.org/en/docs/
 and download the lastest version of node js.

-keep pressing accept once downloaded. this has been downloaded into your computer system.
+Keep pressing accept once downloaded.
+This has been downloaded into your computer system.

-to run the program you need to download any IDE software. visual stuido code!! is a good one to use for this wood cutter bot.
+To run the program you need to download any IDE software.
+Visual stuido code, is a good IDE software  to use for this wood cutter bot have some good extensions if your new to coding.

-then copy and paste the code and click run.
+Then copy and paste the code and click run.

-if there issues on cutting wood.
+If there issues on cutting wood.

 YOU NEED TO CHANGE THE NUMBER ON LINE 41,42,55,56.83 IF YOU HAVE A SMALL SCREEN resolution.
 THE X AND Y IS FOR THE BOT TO LOOK INTO THAT SQAURE SHAPE WITHIN THAT AREA TO SEE THE PIXELS OF THE TREE COLOURS AND WOOD.